phylo42/sherpas/README.md

 0,B,4594,A,7287,B,8663
 ```

--Once all the queries have been processed, the time taken by the program to run (not including the time taken to read all the necessary files or to build the database, but including the time taken to write the output file) is printed in the console.
+During the program execution, some information about its progress are written to the console.
+The running time employed to read all input files, and that for all subsequent operations are reported separately.